Picks and Shovels: tech marketing for the AI era.

 glob: "*.md"

 This is the part I thought hardest about.
 An agent that can read your Slack should not be able to post to Slack.
 An agent that creates Notion pages should not be able to delete them.
-If you're going to run agents unattended, you need guardrails.
+If you're going to let agents run unattended, you need guardrails you trust.

-The permission system uses glob-based patterns.
-You define allow and deny lists.
-Deny always wins over allow.
+Permissions are glob-based allow and deny lists.
+Deny always wins:

 yaml